azureprofessional/azure-concept/scripts/pdf/Markdown2PDF-StyleGuide.md

 Hello!
 This is a small documentation of issues and fixes I have found regarding the conversion from our Markdown-files into a single PDF.
 It contains all the issues I have encountered, as well as the ways to work around or fix them.
 I hope this will be helpful for everyone who intends to write articles for this project.

+## How to use the script
+You will need to have pandoc and LaTeX installed.
+You will also need to be able to run a Bash-Script.
+You can simply start the script from its directory, it should do the rest.
+It will put the generated file in the same folder as the script (/scripts/pdf).

 ## Level 4+ header are not working properly
 I have noticed that when we're using Level 4 or higher headers, linebreaks don't seem to work properly after the header.
 Text following the header gets put on the same line as the header.